 CAREERS INVOLVING PROBABILITY AND STATISTICS

 Many careers involve heavy use of probability and statistics.
 Most of these professions are not commonly known.
 Here are some examples, with links to further information.
 There is overlap between some of the professions listed here.
-For example, there is overlap between biostatistics and epidemiology, between epidemiology and environmental health, between environmental health and risk assessment, between Government Service, Public Policy, and Social Statistics, between Risk Management and Actuarial Science, etc.
+For example, there is overlap between biostatistics and epidemiology, between epidemiology and environmental health, between environmental health and risk assessment, between Government Service, Public Policy, and Social Statistics, between Risk Management and Actuarial Science, etc. In fact, as the following quote suggests, statistical competence is becoming important in many fields.

 OVERVIEW OF CAREERS IN STATISTICS (Has more links at the bottom)